Culture of the Netherlands: Spatial management

-The Dutch also minimise the ostentatious display of status and wealth differences, and have a low power distance.
-They accept of the need to follow rules, but combine this with tolerance of difference and respect for privacy.
+The Dutch also minimise ostentatious displays of status and wealth difference, and have a low power distance.
+They accept the need to follow rules, but combine this with tolerance of difference and respect for privacy.

 As the country's watery geography dictates, the Netherlands has a strong nautical culture.

 Traditions

 A prime traditional festivity in the Netherlands is Sint Nicolaas or Sinterklaas.
 It is celebrated on the evening before Sinterklaas' birthday on 5 December, especially in families with little children.
 Sinterklaas has a companion known as Zwarte Piet, which in recent years has come under scrutiny in light of accusations of racist caricatures.
 In the United States the original figure of Dutch Sinterklaas has merged with Father Christmas into Santa Claus.
-In the Netherlands, gift-bringing at Christmas has in recent decades gained some popularity too, although Sinterklaas is much more popular..
+In the Netherlands, gift-bringing at Christmas has in recent decades gained some popularity too, although Sinterklaas is much more popular.